goToMain/libosdp/doc/libosdp/build-and-install.rst

 +---------------------+-------------------------------+-----------+-------------------------------------------+
 | N/A                 | OPT_BUILD_BARE_METAL          | OFF       | Build library for bare metal targets      |
 +---------------------+-------------------------------+-----------+-------------------------------------------+

+When ``OPT_OSDP_APP_OWNED_QUEUE_DATA`` is enabled, LibOSDP keeps only references to submitted command/event payloads in internal queues.
+In this mode internal slab-based command/event payload storage is not built/used, and the application must keep submitted objects valid until completion callbacks.

 Add LibOSDP to your cmake project
 ---------------------------------